 The description will include a survey of existing groundwater supply facilities (bores, wells, or excavations) to the extent of any potential impacts.
 Include and analyse the following information:

-- location of potentially affected bores or wells - pumping parameters - draw down and recharge at normal pumping rates

-• seasonal variations (if records exist) of groundwater levels.
+- location of potentially affected bores or wells - likely aquifers being accessed - purpose of use - pumping parameters draw down and recharge at normal pumping rates - current standing water level - seasonal variations (if records exist) of groundwater levels.